Real Testing. Unbiased Reviews.

 Should I choose Glycerin 22 or Glycerin Max for daily training?

 The choice depends on your cushioning preferences and weight tolerance.
-The Glycerin Max offers higher stack height (42mm heel) and more extreme cushioning for similar pricing, making it better for runners seeking maximum protection.
+The Glycerin Max offers higher stack height (42mm heel) and more extreme cushioning for similar pricing, making it better for users seeking maximum protection.

 How does the Glycerin 22 compare to the previous Glycerin 21?